 When nature calls getting access to decent toilet and hand washing facilities shouldn’t be a lottery.
-But for thousands of Unite members working in all sectors of the economy from bus and lorry drivers to construction workers, spending a penny is a pressing problem.
+But for thousands of Unite members working in all sectors of the economy from bus, lorry and delivery drivers to construction workers, spending a penny is a pressing problem.

 Help us name and shame the UK’s worst workplace toilets and/or businesses denying you access

 - You use them, now take minute to ‘rate your workplace your loo’ and name those businesses/companies denying you access–use the form below, or

 - Share your story and send us a picture of your offending workplace loo at [email protected]

 - Help spread the word: speak to your colleagues about the campaign, put up a poster in your workplace, post a message on Twitter and share on your social pages.

 - Employers must provide decent and adequate toilet and washing facilities – regularly cleaned, well maintained, fully stocked (loo roll/ soap/running water);